Transverse momentum dependent distribution functions in the threshold limit: Factorization and resummation formalism

 where we introduce a new type of TMD PDFs, i.e. the \textit{threshold-TMD PDFs} $\tilde{f}^{\,\rm TTMD}_{i/h}$, and then the cross section could be factorized as the product of the hard function and threshold-TMD PDFs.
 The definition of the threshold-TMD PDF at a scale of $Q$ is

 where the perturbative evolution kernel $S_{\rm pert}$ involves the contribution from both collinear PDF and collinear-soft functions, which reads

 Here note that the $\Gamma^h$ term is the same as the standard TMD PDFs since the hard function only receives virtual pQCD corrections and is unchanged in the threshold limit.
-The $\Gamma^{f_i}$ term may be viewed as a simplified DGLAP equation, where the flavor off-diagonal pieces are non-singular as $N\to \infty$, and thus can be neglected at the leading power formalism.
-We stress that the above perturbative evolution kernel is consistent with that in NLL resummation formula \cite{Kulesza:2002rh,Kulesza:2003wn}, and it can also be evaluated beyond the NLL accuracy \cite{Lustermans:2016nvk} after including higher order anomalous dimensions within the perturbative QCD framework.
+The $\Gamma^{\tilde f_i}$ term may be viewed as a simplified DGLAP equation, where the flavor off-diagonal pieces are non-singular as $N\to \infty$, and thus can be neglected at the leading power formalism.
+Besides, $\mu_{b_*}$ and $\mu_F$ are the intrinsic scales of collinear-soft function and collinear PDFs.
+We stress that the above perturbative evolution kernel is consistent with that in NLL resummation formula \cite{Kulesza:2002rh,Kulesza:2003wn}, and it can also be evaluated beyond the NLL accuracy \cite{Lustermans:2016nvk} after including higher order ingredients within the perturbative QCD framework.

 To match the perturbative and non-perturbative contributions in \eqref{eq:thrshold_TMDPDF}, we first apply the standard $b_*$-prescription \cite{Collins:1984kg} to avoid the Landau pole in the non-perturbative region as $b_T\to \infty$, which is